-- 15.110 Provide detailed designs for all infrastructure utilised in the treatment of on-site water including how any on-site water supplies are to be treated, contaminated water is to be disposed of and any decommissioning requirements and timing of temporary water supply/treatment infrastructure is to occur. - 15.111 Provide a water management plan, for the life of the project, which details management strategies of mine-affected water, sediment-only-affected water and drainage from areas not disturbed by mining activities.
-Any water taken off site for further use must also be accounted for and must be consistent with the General Use Approval for associated water. - 15.112 Describe measures that would be used to avoid, minimise or mitigate any impacts on surface water and groundwater resources.
-For example, detailed measures to reduce evaporation rates for water storages such as the use of suspended and floating covers, planting trees for windbreaks, and constructing deep storages with minimal surface area. - 15.113 Describe how the achievement of the water resources objectives would be monitored, audited, reported, and how corrective/preventative actions would be managed.
+- 15.121 Provide detailed designs for all infrastructure utilised in the treatment of on-site water including how any onsite water supplies are to be treated, contaminated water is to be disposed of and any decommissioning requirements and timing of temporary water supply/treatment infrastructure is to occur. - 15.122 Provide a water management plan, for the life of the project, which details management strategies of mine-affected water, sediment-only-affected water and drainage from areas not disturbed by mining activities. - 15.123 Describe measures that would be used to avoid, minimise or mitigate any impacts on surface water and groundwater resources. - 15.124 Describe how the achievement of the water resources objectives would be monitored, audited, reported, and how corrective/preventative actions would be managed.
 Propose a network of groundwater monitoring bores before and after the commencement of the proposed project that would be suitable for the purposes of monitoring groundwater quality and hydrology impacts that may occur as a result of the resource activity.
-Include details on investigation timeframes and actions if exceedances are detected.

-15.114 Provide a policy outline of compensation, mitigation and management measures where impacts are identified.
+Include details on investigation timeframes and actions if exceedances are detected. - 15.125 Provide a policy outline of compensation, mitigation and management measures where impacts are identified.
 Describe how 'make good' provisions would apply to any water users that may be adversely affected by the project.